cooperwang1994/CodeChallenge/README.md

 After users login using google, they can insert data and delete data(for data belongs to user only)

 For data analysis content there is no content, but if I have more spare time in the future, I want to implement some interesting functions.

+For data view, I just implement partial of data object, for the other part of data, the mechanism is same.
+And for data insertion.
+There are only several fields, but I make sure the format is consistent with the json file you gave me